ewendlick/paypay_fullstack_submission/README.md

 Icons are not displaying.
 They should work out of the box with Vuetify, but something strange is going on.
 I've tried importing the icon stylesheets in a number of places and have confirmed that they load.
 I have tried both Material Design and FontAwesome
 To take a look at all of my attempts, please see the "feature/icons" branch

+Later determined that this was a bug in Vuetify, possibly fixed in version 2.04 (https://github.com/vuetifyjs/vuetify/releases/tag/v2.0.4)

+# Post-mortem
+I should have spent more time implementing all functionality.
+Ultimately, it would not have been much more time adding the third DB table and creating another page.

+My experience with APIs has always involved frameworks, so in attempting to write my own I ran into issues that I had not given heavy consideration (mostly in how to handle errors).

+I still prefer Bootstrap over Vuetify (and Element UI) due to ease of setup and performance.
+I need to try out Buefy.